shukriadams/docker-perforce/README.md

 ## Initializing

 The username and password in docker-compose will be used to set a first user up.
 Changing the compose file afterwards will not update the user - the credentials in the compose file are never used again.
 To change the password, use the P4admin tool.

+## Server modes

+This container starts Perforce as a regular daemon process using Perforce's own control agent p4dctl.
+Set the env var START_NODE to `maintenance` to run the Perforce daemon directly in standard maintenance mode using `p4d -n`.
+You can also set START_MODE to `idle`, which will star the container in a silent, non-blocking shell loop, but without starting Perforce.
+Use this mode to debug the container itself, or to manually start Perforce with your own shell command.
+This is useful for running Perforce upgrades etc.

 ## Depots